philbooth/vagueTime.js/README.md

 that formats precise time differences as a vague/fuzzy time, e.g. '3 months ago', 'just now' or 'in 2 hours'.
-Supports both English and German phrases.
+Supports English, German and French phrases.

 * [Why would I want that?](#why-would-i-want-that)
 * [What alternative libraries are there?](#what-alternative-libraries-are-there)